 In recent years, robotic surgery has become an alternative to standard open surgery as well as standard laparoscopic (minimally invasive) procedures.
 Several surgeons at Centennial Hills Hospital Medical Center in Las Vegas are trained in robotic surgery, which means they can operate a highly advanced technological surgical system that may provide even further benefits to those already experienced by patients who undergo minimally invasive surgery.

 da Vinci® Surgical System

 The da Vinci® Surgical System, the robotic system used by doctors at Centennial Hills Hospital Medical Center, uses advanced robotic technology to provide a 3D depth of field and allow a surgeon's hand movements to be translated into precise micro-movements of tiny instruments at the operative site.
 High-definition visualization enables the surgeon to perform complex procedures through dime-sized operating "ports" in the body.
-Currently, Centennial Hills Hospital surgeons are using robotic surgery for gynecologic procedures, prostate surgery, kidney surgery, gallbladder surgery and other procedures.
+Currently, Centennial Hills Hospital surgeons are using robotic surgery for gynecologic procedures, prostate surgery, kidney surgery and other procedures.
 Potential benefits of minimally invasive robotic surgery over open surgery include a shorter hospital stay, less post-operative pain, quicker recovery, less risk of infection and less scarring.

 Robotic Gynecologic Surgery